yogeshsr/yossh/README.md

 ### Tips
 In a team environment it will be useful to have a shared repo of aliases.
 You can create a separate repo (internal/private) to share your env.yaml and update infra_file(application.yaml)

+## Develop
+If you want to enhance this utility and verify the changes.
+    gide install
+    go build && go install # or
+    go build -o ./yossh

+Pull request are welcome